CardiacModelling/ical-model-review/Models/README.md

 ## Some models included only for qualitative analysis
 - Bassingthwaighte 1972 : Accurate equations not found
 - Liu 1993: Driving term increases exponentially!
+- Greenstein 2006: 40-state model to be implemnted for whole-cell current

 ## Not included cause equivalent